-This long-revered grass, the Miscanthus Gracillimus, has remained a popular staple as an ornamental piece in landscapes due to its graceful green leaves.
+This long-revered grass, the Miscanthus Gracillimus shrub, has remained a popular staple as an ornamental piece in landscapes due to its graceful green leaves.

 Miscanthus Gracillimus Care